NoahMarconi/grant-contracts/QUESTIONS.md

   - possibly use timestamp to avoid explicit states
 - can we remove multiple grant managers / voting / m-of-n and replace w/ msig?
 - use donor / grantee / manager
+- maybe use a getter for total funded (diff for ERC20 vs ETH)

 Design Question:
 - Currently, the grant manager is bound by the initial allocation %s, they can